-Gum disease is a leading health problem in dogs, but you can help your pup avoid the doggie dentist by making your own tooth care products with just a few ingredients.
+Gum disease is a leading health problem in dogs.
+You can help your pup avoid the doggie dentist by making your own toothpaste with a few simple ingredients.
 Plus, who doesn’t want to make hound halitosis a thing of the past?
 Experiment with our doggie toothpaste recipes to whip your dog’s bad breath into shape and improve their oral health.

 🚨 Never use human toothpaste on your dog — It can contain Xylitol, an ingredient that is lethally toxic to dogs.
 Fortunately, there are plenty of options in the market.
 If you are a fan of all-natural and want to make your own, we’ve got some great recipes for you.